Thomas Trimble-vocals, guitars

 Garth Girard-bass, vocals

-American Mars was formed in 1995 by singer/songwriter Thomas Trimble.
-The first line-up of the band consisted of Trimble, guitarist Brad Richards, singer, songwriter, and bassist Karla Richardson, and drummer Dave Lentz.
-The band’s debut album, Late, was produced by David Feeny and self-released by the band in 1997.
-Brad Richards left the group before the album was released and was replaced by guitarist Gary Watts, formerly of Crossed Wire and Scott Fab.
+American Mars was formed in 1995 by Thomas Trimble, Brad Richards, Karla Richardson, and Dave Lentz.
+The band’s debut album, Late, was produced by David Feeny and released in 1997.
+The band was joined for its 1997 tour by guitarist Gary Watts, formerly of Crossed Wire.

-American Mars’ first line-up disbanded after regional tours in support of Late.
+The group’s first line-up disbanded after touring in support of Late.
 Trimble re-formed the band in 2000 with Late-producer David Feeny (Hysteric Narcotics, The Orange Roughies), bassist Garth Girard, and drummer Mike Popovich.
-In 2001, the band released its second album, No City Fun and in 2003, the group performed at the South by Southest Music Festival.
+In 2001, the band released its second album, No City Fun.

-In 2008, the band released its third full-length, Westernsides, on guitarist Feeny’s Gangplank Records label.
+In 2008, the group released its third full-length, Westernsides, on Gangplank Records.
 Westernsides featured the line-up of Trimble, Feeny, Girard, and drummer Charlie Koltak.
 Westernsides received positive national reviews from American Songwriter and Harp magazine.

-In 2012, the band released its fourth full-length album, Chasing Vapor, with drummer Alex Trajano.
+In 2012, American Mars released its fourth full-length album, Chasing Vapor, with drummer Alex Trajano.
 In addition to nine originals, the album included a cover of Paul McCartney and Denny Laine’s 70’s hit “Mull of Kintyre.”

-Exposure, the band’s most recent album, was released in 2016.
-In addition to Trimble, Feeny, and Girard, Exposure features drummers Brian Ferriby and Woody Saunders and contributions by Flogging Molly violinist Bridget Regan.
+The group went on hiatus in 2016 with the release of Exposure.
+In addition to Trimble, Feeny, and Girard, Exposure featured drummers Brian Ferriby and Woody Saunders and contributions by Flogging Molly violinist Bridget Regan.

-Over its history, American Mars’ has played supporting slots with The National, The Avett Brothers, Elbow, Clem Snide, Magnolia Electric Company, Richard Buckner, and 16 Horsepower.
+Over its history, American Mars’ opened for The National, The Avett Brothers, Elbow, Clem Snide, Magnolia Electric Company, Richard Buckner, and 16 Horsepower.

 Discography